spellerberg/quire-sanjose/content/chapter3.md

 ## The First San José Church, 1939-1956

-Contents:
-Luís Z. Calderón was an early supporter
-Mexicans attended segregated churches
-San José was the mission’s patron
-The first mission was in South Austin
-Father Mendez’ sister loaned money
-The architect was Arthur Fehr
-The contractor were the Weise Brothers
-Ranchers donated the stone
-Scrap materials were used
-The building was small
-The walls and floors were fieldstone
-The Nave has buttressed walls
-The sacristy was on one side of the Sanctuary
-Fiestas took place behind the church building
-Hitching posts lined the sidewalls of the church
-The roof was made from donated material
-The church was completed in June 1940
-The church was poorly ventilated
-Rev. Donahue assisted Father Mendez
-Catechists took a census in 1940
-The parish had no rectory
-The congregation soon outgrew the church
-The Bishop urged the parish to build a larger church The new church was located south of Oltorf Street
-The new church opened in February 1956
-The rectory was relocated to the new campus
-The old church building was sold in 1956
-The old church building became a residence
-The old church was sold again in 1974
-The Old Catholic Church renovated the buildings
-The old building became the Bouldin Castle

 ### Introduction

 Rev. Alfredo Mendez, C.S.C, arrived at St. Edward’s University in 1936 shortly after his ordination to the priesthood.
 In 1937, he was an instructor at St. Edward’s.
 He also took charge of a Mexican mission that was preparing to build Santa Rosa Church in Andice, a village 38 miles north of Austin in the Diocese of Galveston.
 He took sick leave in January 1937 and upon his return was assigned to St. Helen’s Church in Georgetown.
 In August 1939, while he was a patient in a hospital in San Antonio, Father Mendez was invited by the Bishop of San Antonio to build a church in the Diocese of San Antonio (36).
 At the time, there was no Spanish-speaking priest working in the territory between Kyle and the Colorado River.
 The Colorado River was the boundary between the Dioceses of San Antonio and Galveston.
 To this end, Father Mendez began to seek out Mexican Catholics living in South Austin.